patrickvonplaten/Wav2Vec2_ParlanceCTCDecode/README.md

 I didn't obtain any good results even when trying out a variety of different settings for `alpha` and `beta`.
 Sadly there aren't many examples, tutorials or docs on [parlance/ctcdecode](https://github.com/parlance/ctcdecode) so it's hard to find the reason for the problem.

+Also tried it out for other languages like Portuguese and Spanish, but no luck there either.